 Rabbi Arthur Waskow does not mention Palestinians in his very political Freedom Seder, he says, because he was focused on the “big empire,” the United States, not the “little empire,” Israel.
 But he said that many Jews are guilty of idolatry in their inability to criticize Israel.

-Israeli soldiers arrested a 14-year-old Palestinian boy with severe burns on his back from a Jerusalem hospital, on charges of throwing a Molotov cocktail at Israeli forces.
+Israeli soldiers arrested Asad Al-Din Ibrahim Abulhawa, a 14-year-old Palestinian boy with severe burns on his back, from an East Jerusalem hospital, on charges of throwing a Molotov cocktail at Israeli forces.
 Police then defied the family and moved the boy to an Israeli hospital.

 Student members of the Palestine Solidarity Alliance at Hunter College recently made public their proposed ‘Resolution Demanding CUNY to Adopt a Socially Responsible Investment Policy,’ a landmark first step towards pressuring the City University of New York to end its ties with US companies complicit in Israel’s ongoing violations of Palestinian human rights.